-Sometimes our hair can take a bit of a turn for the worst.
-Keeping up with your curls can become somewhat tiring and feel like a job.
-Maybe you have product buildup, maybe your curls aren’t popping the way the usually do.
+Keeping up with your curls can grow somewhat tiring and feel like a job, but when we begin to neglect our healthy hair regimen our curls can take a turn for the worst.
+Maybe your curls aren’t popping the way they usually do, this could be due to product buildup, dryness, or heat damage.
 No worries!
-Using an Aztec Healing Clay mask can cleanse your hair and reactivate your curl pattern in a snap.
+Adding an occasional Aztec Secret Healing Clay mask to your regimen can cleanse your hair and reactivate your curl pattern in a snap.

-How To Use an Aztec Healing Clay Mask to Revamp Your Curls
+How To Use an Aztec Secret Healing Clay Mask to Revamp Your Curls

-To prep, you want to take two tablespoons of Aztec Healing Clay and mix it with equal parts apple cider vinegar.
+To prep, you want to take two non-metal tablespoons of Aztec Healing Clay and mix it with equal parts apple cider vinegar in a non-metal bowl.
 Depending on how much hair you have, it’s likely you’ll have to adjust the recipe.
 If you have a full head of long hair, you may want to double this recipe.
 In some cases, people also use water as the mixing medium, so it’s all about choice!
 Personally, I’ve had the best results when using apple cider vinegar.
+The pH level of apple cider vinegar is low so it works to neutralize the high pH level of the clay.

-Next, you want to make sure your hair is completely dry.
-If your hair is wet or damp, the mask will never dry and most likely lead to a difficult mess when you try to wash it out!
-It may feel odd at first, adding a thick mask to your dry hair.
-But this step really allows the Aztec Healing Clay to do its work!
+Next, apply the mixture to your unwashed hair in sections.
+You can dampen your hair first but I prefer to apply it to my hair completely dry.
+I find that if my hair is wet or damp, the mask will never dry and most likely lead to a difficult mess when I try to wash it out!
+This may be a personal preference depending on your porosity.

 Once you’ve prepped, you want to evenly distribute from root to tip.
 This is a cleansing mask, so it’s meant to lift any product buildup from your scalp and your ends.
 It’s vital that you coat every strand of hair!
 Otherwise, the mask won’t work as well.